liferay/liferay-docs/discover/portal/articles/100-web-experience-management/03-creating-web-content/01-publishing-basic-web-content/04-other-content-options.markdown

 ## Organizing Structure Names [](id=organizing-structure-names)

-By default, when you select a structure to add a new Web Content article, the structures are ordered by their ID, not their name.
-This can be confusing in some case, but --- never fear --- there's a configuration property to sort them alphabetically.
+By default, when you select a structure to add a new Web Content article, the structures are ordered by their IDs, not their names.
+This can be confusing, but---never fear---there's a configuration property to sort them alphabetically.

 ![Figure 5: The default ordering for Web Content Structures can yield confusing results.](../../../../images/web-content-default-order.png)